 Remember that this is not a treatment for the patient and will not create a feeling of relief.
 As a diagnostic tool, however, the effectiveness of a discogram relies entirely on the ability of the physician performing the procedure and the ability of the patient to accurately convey what they are experiencing.

 Between the imaging performed on the dyed discs and the response of the patient during the procedure, many physicians are able to perform an accurate diagnosis of the patient’s source of pain.

 What are the risks of a Lumbar Discogram?

 There is the normal small chance of infection, bleeding, swelling, or pain at the site of injection.
 Other than these, there is little risk associated with this procedure.
 It is possible for the placement of the catheter to disturb a spinal root, resulting in an inflammatory response and some pain, but this will often fade in a few days without the need for further treatment.

-If you or a loved one seeks the top pain management treatment in San Antonio, contact Premier Pain Consultants.
+If you or a loved one seeks the top pain management treatment in San Antonio, contact Texas Pain Network.
 Over 50 insurances are accepted along with over 25 treatment options for your back pain.